AngieMurphy/AngieMurphy.github.io/_posts/2016-11-13-OOP: Week Twelve.md

 ---

 ## What did you do this past week?
 This week, our class discussed inheritance in C++ and the usefullness of the keyword 'virtual'.
-I learned an importance lesson this week about the behavior of a child class.
+I learned an important lesson this week about the behavior of a child class.
 When the default constructor of a child class is called, so is its parent's.
 This behavior is explained due to refinement overriding.
 However, copy assignment does not exhibit refinement overriding, rather replacement.
 So when you define the copy assignment for a child class, it's parent's copy assignment does not get invoked.